Vegan Sticky Buns

 Bowl with sweet ingredients and a casserole filled with the first layer.

-Drizzle with the melted butter and sprinkle with the brown sugar/cinnamon mixture.
+Drizzle the melted butter and sprinkle with the brown sugar/cinnamon mixture.

 Risen dough ball and sprinkled dough sheet ready for rolling.